-Requirements for Dual Credit for High School Students
+Requirements for Early Admit for High School Students

-High school students may apply to the Dual Credit Program at Kapi'olani Community College to potentially earn college credits, which can be applied to their high school graduation requirements.
+High school students may apply to the Early Admit Program at Kapi'olani Community College to potentially earn college credits, which can be applied to their high school graduation requirements.
 Enrollment is on a space-available basis and limited to courses for which prerequisites have been met.
 Recommendation from the high school counselor or Principal is required.
 Generally, students accepted into the program have a grade point average that indicates a high probability of college-level success.
-Dual Credit students attend regular community college classes during the school day or in the evening.
+Dual Credit students attend regular community college classes during the school day, evening, or online.
 Upon satisfactory completion of course requirements, earned college credits are transferable to any University of Hawai'i system degree-granting institution and may be accepted by other colleges and universities as well.
-Students must comply with the University of Hawai'i Community Colleges requirements such as applying for admission, achieving the appropriate English and math levels on the placement test, maintaining acceptable academic standing, and obtaining approval from their high school counselor and Principal regarding eligibility for this program.
-Students should contact their high school counselor or the Kuilei Outreach Program Coordinator at (808) 734-
+Students must comply with the University of Hawai'i Community Colleges requirements such as applying for admission, achieving the appropriate English and math levels on the placement test, maintaining acceptable academic standing, and obtaining approval from their high school counselor or the Kuilei Outreach Program Coordinator at (808) 734-